Helping dryland farmers to combat climate change

 Excellent Development supports people living in drylands to work their way out of poverty with dignity.
 Since 2002 we have enabled the construction of 903 sand dams in 8 countries, bringing clean water to 826,486 people in chronically water scarce environments.

 We work in partnership with Africa Sand Dam Foundation (ASDF), a registered Kenyan NGO founded in 2010 whose mission is to implement water, food, health and income security projects, empowering marginalised rural communities.

 Read more about the Charity running this project.

-Simon is Executive Director and Founder of Excellent Development.
+Simon is Founder of Excellent Development.
 Simon has over 30 years experience implementing sand dams in rural drylands.

 Christine is Head of Programmes at Excellent Development.
-She has 9 year’s experience supporting projects across Africa and Asia.
+She has 9 years of experience supporting projects across Africa and Asia.

 Musila is Development Director of Africa Sand Dam Foundation, our strategic partner in Kenya.
 Musila's expert knowledge is key in delivering our aims.

 Stephen is Monitoring and Evaluation Manager of ASDF.
 His team ensures that solutions continue to be the most relevant and effective for communities.

 could provide 15 pickaxes for a community to dig deep terraces on their farm, and harvest more crops

 “The trainings that were given to us really changed my life.
 The yields have been amazing and I have not seen such a good harvest for a very long time."